Orphan work: United Kingdom

-On 29 October 2014 the Intellectual Property Office (IPO) launched an online licensing scheme for orphan works.
+On 29 October 2014, the Intellectual Property Office (IPO) launched an online licensing scheme for orphan works.
 It differs from the EU's directive (which no longer applies in the UK) in several aspects, e.g. by allowing anyone instead of just cultural institutions to submit works, while however imposing application and license fees.
 A launch press release by the IPO was entitled "UK opens access to 91 million Orphan Works", but four years later, only 144 licenses had been granted, covering 877 works.
+On 31 December 2020, at midnight, after the end of the Brexit transition period and when the UK left the EU, the orphan works exception, transposed from the EU Directive, was removed from the UK's legislative framework and ceased to apply.

 United States

-Other nations
+As of 2015, no formal legislation governing the general use of orphan works has been passed in the United States.
+The U.S. Copyright Office released Orphan Works and Mass Digitization: A Report on the Register of Copyrights in June 2015, which provided an overview on the state of orphan works in the United States and recommended appropriate legislation.

-Hungary, India, Japan, Saudi Arabia, and South Korea have established state licensing options for orphan works.
+Under the provisions of (h), public libraries and archives in the United States have some permissions to produce copies of orphan works.